knightazura/ghost-sdk/User-Roles-&-Permissions.md

 ### Roles Users

-i.e. adding a user with a given role
+i.e. adding a user with a given role / assign a role

 API Method | Admin | Editor | Author           | NoAuth
 -----------|-------|--------|------------------|------------------------